Hacken Lee: 2000s

-With his signing to Universal Music, Lee released his singles "Feet of Fortune" (前後腳), "I Won't Sing" (我不會唱歌) and "The Grasp of Love" (愛不釋手) in 2001.
+With his signing to Universal Music, Lee released several hits with "Feet of Fortune" (前後腳) and "Flying Flowers" 飛花" in 2001, and "The Grasp of Love" (愛不釋手) and "Tall Girl" (高妹) in 2002.

 In late 2001, Lee performed in collaboration with the Hong Kong Philharmonic Orchestra, "Hong Kong Philharmonic & Hacken Live", organized total in 4 concerts and 2 additional concerts.
 The concert series was very well-received, as was a recording released CD and VCD of the series, both CD and VCD got "Ten Best Selling Album Award" at IFPI.
 In July, he launched the album "Flying Flower (飛花)", with the song in same title, he won TVB Jade Solid Gold Awards's Golden Melody Award, "Metro Music Awards" Metro Best Song Award, and RTHK "Top Ten Chinese Gold Songs Award" Outstanding Pop Singer Award.